Arthur Shaw on Copionics – The Theory of Global Sufficiency

 Dr. Johannes Glaeser: Springer Economics: Mr. Pozzi, a book about the Global Resource Bank eco currency program would be interesting and I would like to learn more about it.

-Peter Knight: John, A provocative page.
-Would you like to join us and be a S4S Network Associate?
+Peter Knight: Hello John, Would you like to join us and be a S4S Network Associate?
+John: Yes, thank you.

-People: Marisa Arnolf, Jo Anne Hissey, Monika Hoy, Barb Jacobson, Mya A Janku, Ryan Johnson, John Pozzi, Melika Pozzi, Andres Quintero, Teo Quispe, Jorge Rivera, Gloria Shaw, and Charlotte Ure
+Marisa Arnolf, Frances Fox, Jo Anne Hissey, Monika Hoy, Barb Jacobson, Mya D Ajunku, Ryan Johnson, John Pozzi, Melika Pozzi-Blouin, Andres Quintero, Teofila Quispe, Jorge Rivera, Gloria Shaw, and Charlotte Ure